icecube/icetray-public/cmake/meta-project-docs/source/code_standards.rst

 .. image:: brazil.jpg

 This is the third draft of the IceCube C++ Coding Standards.
 The first draft was provided by Thomas Burgess, the second by Erik Blaufuss.
+The third is being expanded by the community.

 Introduction
 ------------